MatthiasElectronic/AWG_DHO8-900/README.md

 ![versions](https://github.com/user-attachments/assets/e568bba0-863e-49a2-b307-539e91a3b76c)

 **Add missing components to the mainboard**
+The DHO800 series oscilloscopes are missing some parts on the mainboard.
 - The connectors (1.27mm female sockets) 2x20 and 2x5 have to be added (this might be helpful, thanks to Mechatrommer: https://www.youtube.com/watch?v=dBg6KQtSWTM)
 - Two OP Amps (3PEAK TP1282L1-VR) have to be added for the offset and gain analog values.
 These are not really suited for this operation (because they are not officially input rail-rail), but somehow this still works and they are also placed on the original DHO900 series.
 - The BNC connector is missing, but as this part is extremely high and nowhere to find, I instead increased the AWG PCB and simply mounted a smaller BNC connector on the AWG board.
 So this can be left empty.